gennaro-tedesco/nvim-peekup/README.md

 |`<Esc>`          | close peekup window
 |any character    | select and copy text from the corresponding " register
 |`<C-j>`, `<C-k>` | scroll the list up and down
-|arrow keys       | move around in the peekup window
+|`<Up>`, `<Down>` | move to next registers type

 Notice that since characters keystrokes copy the text from the corresponding register, the peekup window does not obey the standard vim motion commands.
+Arrow keys move among registers sections (they can also use the corresponding marks `'n, 'l, 's`).

 ## Features in short
 - peekup floating window with registers content